Are you going to the automotive trade show everyone is talking about? It’s Top Dog and we’re not your average convention.

 - How can we attack the future?

-- How can we increase our profitability, have a better customer experience?
+- Can we increase our profitability, have a better customer experience?

-- How can we recruit better Service Advisors, and better Technicians?
+- Should we recruit better Service Advisors and better Technicians?

 - What’s the future?